Nauru has very few formally protected terrestrial areas due to extensive mining. Conservation attempts are ongoing but face significant challenges.

 Make conscious decisions for a lighter impact.

-Mitigate your travel impact, including for distant journeys.
+Mitigate your the impact of travel, even for distant journeys.

 Find accommodations committed to ecological principles.